AddioElectronics/QSPI-Analyzer/README.md

 Then just copy `libQSPI_Analyzer.so` to the directory where you'd like to store Saleae plugins.

 ### Included Libraries
----

 They are both almost identical, but unfortunately are not compatible.
-The only difference I noticed at first glance was the "Analyzers SDK" has/uses the `Analyzer2` class which derives from `Analyzer`.
+The only difference I noticed at first glance was the "Analyzers SDK" uses the `Analyzer2` class.
 - [Analyzer SDK (Saleae)][asdk]
 - [Custom Protocol Analyzers SDK (Kingst)][kingsdk]

 ## License
----

 - [QSPI Analyzer](https://github.com/AddioElectronics/QSPI-Analyzer/LICENSE)
 - [Analyzer SDK](https://github.com/AddioElectronics/QSPI-Analyzer/SDK_LICENSE)

 ## Author
----

 - Author : Addio
 - Website : www.Addio.io